seqscope/cartloader/includes/includemd_vigenettes_inputformat_visiumhd.md

 Visium HD slides use a 2×2 µm grid of barcoded squares (`square_002um`) for high-resolution spatial gene mapping.
+Use `filtered_feature_bc_matrix` to only process tissue-associated signals.

+!!! warning "ATTENTION"
+    The file‑format examples below use a sample Visium HD dataset.
+Paths, IDs, and values are illustrative and may not match the dataset used in this tutorial.

-The SGE file format comprises several key files as below:
+SGE comprises several key files as below:

-??? "`barcodes.tsv.gz` – spatial barcode for tissue locations "
+??? "`filtered_feature_bc_matrix/barcodes.tsv.gz` – spatial barcode for tissue locations "

     ```text
     s_002um_00639_00600-1